 - Passing variables to a SWF AFTER the SWF has already been embedded to the page is the tricky part.

-(Warning: this may be a gross oversimplification to some die-hard coders.)
+(Warning: this may be a gross oversimplification.)

 Sounds reasonable, right?
 This biggest benefit of the FJIK method is that it isn’t limited to passing strings; it supports passing different variable types, such as objects and arrays.
 It proved to be a popular technique, but it had a few significant drawbacks: transfer speed (you have to wait for a new SWF and FlashVars to load each time you make a call), the required use of 4 or 5 external files (.as, .js, and .swf) is cumbersome, and — like the getURL method — the data is returned asynchronously.
 No instant ‘return’ statements.